Prostate Artery Embolization (PAE)

 Phillip T. Zeni, Jr., M.D., FSIR is a board-certified Interventional Radiologist with over twenty years of experience serving patients in the greater Memphis metropolitan area.

-He is the founding owner and medical director of Zenith Health and Aesthetics.
+He is the founding owner and medical director of Zenith Vascular & Fibroid Center.
 He previously served as the Chairman of Interventional Radiology for Baptist Memorial Healthcare more than fifteen years.
 He was the first physician to perform Prostate Artery Embolization (PAE) in the city of Memphis.